EXPLORE THIS STORY

 Highlighted by

-The collapse of the Islamabad talks after 21 hours and the immediate announcement of a total naval blockade of the Strait of Hormuz mark the point of no return in the 2026 US-Iran crisis.
-No naval blockade of this scale has been attempted since the Cuban missile crisis of 1962.
-The strait, through which 21% of the world's oil transits, becomes the tipping point between a limited war and a global conflict.
-Trump's comparison with the Venezuela blockade reveals his mental framework: an economic coercion operation, not an act of war — a distinction international law does not share.
+The collapse of Islamabad talks after 21 hours and the immediate announcement of a total naval blockade of the Strait of Hormuz marks the point of no return in the 2026 US-Iran crisis.
+No naval blockade of this scale has been attempted since the Cuban Missile Crisis in 1962.
+The strait, through which 21 percent of global oil transits, becomes the fulcrum between limited war and global conflict.
+Trump's comparison to the Venezuela blockade reveals his mental framework: an economic coercion operation, not an act of war—a distinction international law does not share.

 AI-powered analysis